How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 Finally, in the lower panels of Figure~\ref{fig:mhalo_diff} we show the ratio of the stellar mass of halos in different runs with respect to their copies in the \simba\ $50 \hMpc$ run, again as a function of the total halo mass.
 In this case, the differences between the No-feedback run and the \simba\ $50 \hMpc$ simulation are even more pronounced than for the baryonic mass.
 At $z=0$, such differences reach a factor of $\sim7-8$ for $M_{\rm h} \gtrsim 10^{11.5} \Msun$, and rise up to a factor of $\sim 30$ for lower halo masses.
 This is a consequence of the overproduction of stars in the absence of any feedback mechanism.
 The other runs produce a visible excess of stellar mass for $z\leq2$.
 This is particularly evident at $z=0$, where the median ratio of the halo stellar masses in the No-AGN run with respect to the \simba\ $50 \hMpc$ is $\sim 5$ at the high-mass end.
 The No-jet run yields analogous results, but the excess stellar mass appears only for $M_{\rm h} > 10^{12} \Msun$, whereas in the No-AGN run the overproduction of stars occurs already at $M_{\rm h} > 10^{11.3} \Msun$.
 This indicates that SN feedback dominates galaxy quenching at lower halo mass, in agreement with the previous findings.
-The No-X-ray run exhibits smaller differences, always within a factor of two, especially for large halos.
+The No-X-ray run exhibits smaller differences, always within a factor of two.
+For low-mass haloes ($M_{\rm h} \lesssim 10^{12} \Msun$), the results of the No-X-ray run are consistent with those of the fiducial simulation.
 This is presumably due to the bigger impact of X-rays on the BH kernel, which is generally larger for massive halos, and prevents the formation of stars in the innermost regions of the halos.
 We will verify this later when we consider the mass profiles within halos (see \S~\ref{sec:profiles}).

 To sum up, Figure~\ref{fig:mfuncs_diff} tells us that whereas different feedback prescriptions greatly affect the baryonic and stellar mass of halos, especially at lower redshift, the halo mass $M_{200}$ is quite robust even under significantly different feedback prescriptions.
 This result has important implications for numerical works seeking to study the predictions of simulations with different feedback models on observables that are tied to halo properties.
 If no particle-based halo-matching technique is adopted, and halos are selected by mass, the most sound choice would be to utilise the total halo mass rather than the stellar mass.
 Operating a stellar-mass-based selection would risk comparing halos that may not constitute `halo copies' as explained in this section.
 As a consequence, it would be harder to understand which differences in halo properties other than the stellar mass are actually due to the different feedback prescriptions, or are somewhat spurious owing to the accidental comparison of completely separate halos across different runs.
 In particular, Figure~\ref{fig:mfuncs_diff} suggests that at redshift $z<2$ a selection by stellar mass can be seriously biased towards lower halo masses.